santhoshchandran379-hub/forgemuse-ai/README.md

 ---
 # 📸 Screenshots

-Screenshots of the completed ForgeMuse AI application are available in the `screenshots` directory.
+Screenshots of the completed ForgeMuse AI application are available in the `` directory.

 ## Recommended Showcase